taranxiaopengli-oss/Wisconsin_Paver_Challenge/README.md

 Play the game a shown in the video.

 STEP 4:
-Either choose to quit the game or replay to try for a better score
+Either choose to quit the game or replay to try for a better score.